-LetsTeau The head word tells you what the first sad word on the page is. a sad, ADJECTIVE money or effort, b If you are sad, you feel unhappy. sadness, NOUN being wasted. d Sadness is a feeling of unhappiness. scare, VERB e If something scares you, it frightens you. f scary, ADJECTIVE INFORMAL g If something is scary it is frightening. h 💦 👘 Safe, ADJECTIVE 1.
-If you are safe, you are not in The bolded word danger.
-2. Something that is safe is called an entry does not cause harm or danger. word.
-The entry - word is printed in k (safety, NOUN bold dark letters.
-Safety is the state of being safe or m protected.
-The word in the n salt, NOUN ([sawlt]) [square] brackets I sprinkle salt on my food. tells us how to pronounce the salty, ADJECTIVE ([sawlty]) word.
-This soup is very salty. q score, NOUN same, ADJECTIVE A score is the number of goals. same, ADJECTIVEA score is the number of goals,1.
-If two things areruns or points obtained by the two s the same, they are opponents in a game. like one another.
-2. the same it is not different from what The small word next to the entry word v it was. tells us what part of " save, (VERB) MALA CONTRACT speech it is.
-It says - 🚬 1.
-If you save 🥂 🤇 🔪 📈 🦿 whether the word someone or is a noun, verb, preposition etc. something, you rescue them or help to keep them safe.
-2. If you save scrape, VERB preposition etc. something, you keep it so that you If something scrapes something can use it later.
-3. If you save time, else, it rubs aginst it harshly.
+Letsread The head word tells you what the first word on the page is. a sad, ADJECTIVE money or effort, If you are sad, you feel unhappy. sadness, NOUN you stop it from being wasted. d Sadness is a feeling of unhappiness. e If something scares you, it frightens you. f scary, ADJECTIVE INFORMAL g If something is scary it is frightening.
+The bolded word is called an entry h safe , ADJECTIVE i 1.
+If you are safe , you are not in danger.
+2. Something that is safe word.
+The entry - word is printed in bold dark letters. does not cause harm or danger. k safety, NOUN Safety is the state of being safe or protected.
+The word in the [square] brackets tells us how to n salt, NOUN([sawlt]) pronounce the word.
+This soup is very salty. same, ADJECTIVE Score, NOUN A score is the number of goals, the same , they are like one another.
+2. The small word next t If something stays the same, it is not different from what v it was. to the entry word tells us what part of speech it is.
+It says - save, VERB 1.
+If you save whether the word is a noun, verb, preposition etc. someone or something, you rescue them or help to keep them safe.
+2. If you save scrape, VERB something, you keep it so that you can use it later.
+3. If you save time, If something scrapes something else, it rubs aginst it harshly.